 Preparation Guide:

 - Harvesting: Collect cow parsley in spring when the leaves are young and tender.
-Ensure proper identification as it can be confused with toxic plants like hemlock.
+Ensure proper identification to avoid confusion with toxic plants like hemlock.

 - Washing: Rinse thoroughly under cold water to remove any dirt.